ibm-cloud-docs/Cloudant/guides/conflicts.md

 system that isn't currently connected to the network.
 For example,
-the database might be on a mobile device that is temporarily disconnected from the Internet, making it impossible at that moment to check if other potentially conflicting updates have been made.
+the database might be on a mobile device that is temporarily disconnected from the Internet, which makes it impossible to check whether other potentially conflicting updates were made.

 If you request a document that is in a conflict situation,
 {{site.data.keyword.cloudant_short_notm}} returns the document as expected.
 However, an internal algorithm considers a number of factors before it determines which document version to return.
-You must not assume the returned document is always the most recent version.
+You must not assume that the returned document is the most recent version.

 For example, if you don't check for conflicts, or fail to address them,